Rudd-O/ansible-samples/README.md

    Fedora system which boots from ZFS.
 * [distupgrade/](distupgrade/) upgrades your Fedora machine to a newer release, taking appropriate recovery precautions.
+* [prosodyxmpp/](prosodyxmpp/) sets up Prosody XMPP on your Fedora box, with up-to-date XEPS for use with modern XMPP clients.

 See `README.md` files inside each directory, when they exist.